jlucansky/Quartzmin/README.md

 ## Notes
 In clustered environment, it make more sense to host Quarzmin on single dedicated Quartz.NET node in standby mode and implement own `IExecutionHistoryStore` depending on database or ORM framework you typically incorporate.
 Every clustered Quarz.NET node should be configured with `ExecutionHistoryPlugin` and only dedicated node for management may have `QuartzminPlugin`.

+## License
+This project is made available under the MIT license.
+See [LICENSE](LICENSE) for details.